CS-Guram/Weight-Converter/README.md

 ## Demo

-For a live demonstration of this project, you can visit the [Weight-Converter Demo](https://example.com).
+For a live demonstration of this project, you can visit the [Weight-Converter Demo]([https://example.com](https://cs-guram.github.io/Weight-Converter/)).

 ## Installation

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your preferred web browser to run the Weight-Converter.

-## License

-This project is licensed under the XYZ License.
-For more details, please refer to the [LICENSE.md](LICENSE.md) file.

 ---